SumayyahSayyed/MeanArena_Chrome_Extension/README.md

 ### Project

-MeanArena Chrome Extension is a productivity look-up tool that allows to enhance comprehension of difficult words.
+MeanArena Chrome Extension is a productivity look-up tool that enhances comprehension of difficult words.

 ### Screenshot